 Dr Carmen Falagan Rodriguez

-I am also colaborating in the project Metal-microb-mineral interactions and biomineralization mechanisms in acidophilic anaerobes: Geochemical, microbiological and biotechnological implications in collaboration with the Geological Survey of Spain and the Penn State University.
+I collaborated in the project Metal-microb-mineral interactions and biomineralization mechanisms in acidophilic anaerobes: Geochemical, microbiological and biotechnological implications in collaboration with the Geological Survey of Spain and the Penn State University.
+You can find project outcomes in this link.

-Extreme environments: acidic pit lakes, acid mine drainages, hydrothermal vents, volcanic lakes.
+Extreme environments: acidic environments, hydrothermal vents, seabed sediments.

 Resource recovery from waste.